-As an MVP, I would like to take this opportunity to share some guidelines on acquiring Windows Desktop Licenses which will help protect you and your organization from piracy/usage of unlicensed software, and the associated risks.
+I would like to take this opportunity to share some guidelines on acquiring Windows Desktop Licenses which will help protect you and your organization from piracy/usage of unlicensed software, and the associated risks.

 Windows Desktop Licensing

-1. Licensing the Windows Desktop Operating System on new PCs: There are only two ways to acquire original Microsoft license on your new PC.
+1. Licensing the Windows Desktop Operating System on new PCs: There are only two ways to acquire the original Microsoft license on your new PC.

-- An OEM key – It is a license type which is provided by your PC manufacturer or one assembled by your system builder where the Microsoft Windows Operating System is pre-installed and supported by that PC manufacturer or the system builder partner.
+- An OEM key – It is a license type that is provided by your PC manufacturer or one assembled by your system builder where the Microsoft Windows Operating System is pre-installed and supported by that PC manufacturer or the system builder partner.